Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Related Work

 \subsection{Automatic Personality Perception using Speech}

 As speech signals encode rich information in addition to the spoken content itself, speech is a promising modality for the APP task.
 For instance, the 2012 INTERSPEECH Speaker Trait Challenge \cite{schuller2012speaker} resulted in a body of different approaches towards personality inference using speech ranging from low-level acoustic descriptors to spectrum analysis \cite{pohjalainen2012feature, ivanov2012modulation}.
 More recent works showed that short utterance filler words \cite{tayarani2022what} and dictionary learning of spectrograms \cite{carbonneau2020feature} can be used to classify speaker's personality traits.
-However, prior works utilize datasets in which only one set of personality annotations was collected per participant, whether the data came from crowd-sourced monologue interview responses \cite{chen2017auomated, le2023investigating}, clips of video blogs from YouTube \cite{barchi2023apparent, culnan2021, biel2013youtube, biel2014mining}, or speech from news clips \cite{mohammadi2015automatic, schuller2012speaker, pohjalainen2012feature, ivanov2012modulation, chastagnol2012personality, Montaci2012PitchAI, Sanchez2012MultiSystemFO, liu2021speech}.
-Therefore, these analyses assume that personalities are static and independent of spoken context.
+However, prior works treat personalities as a static trait and independent of context.
+They utilize datasets in which only one set of personality ratings was collected per participant, whether the data came from crowd-sourced monologue interview responses \cite{chen2017auomated}, clips of video blogs from YouTube \cite{barchi2023apparent, biel2013youtube}, or speech from news clips \cite{mohammadi2015automatic, schuller2012speaker, pohjalainen2012feature, ivanov2012modulation}.

-In one of the few works that studies the relationship between variation in speech task and personality, Guidi \textit{et al}. \cite{guidi2019analysis} showed that significant correlations between speech features and personality traits vary when reading neutral texts versus commenting on thematic apperception test images.
-Additionally, there are works that analyze personality and behavioral dimensions of speakers specifically in job interview settings \cite{chen2017auomated,le2023investigating, naim2015automated}.
-However, these studies do not compare the speech or perceived personalities of the participants to their behaviors and personalities in other situations.
+In contrast to these static approaches, recent work in emotion recognition has demonstrated the importance of contextual information \cite{kosti2017emotion, lee2019context}.
+However, this context-aware paradigm has not yet been fully explored in personality computing.
+While isolated studies have examined the relationship between personality and speech tasks (e.g., reading neutral texts versus commenting on thematic apperception test images \cite{guidi2019analysis}), there is an absence of work that compares the same individuals across varying contexts to quantify the shift in conversational behaviors for personality computing.
+Our study fills this gap by utilizing a paired-scenario design to isolate the effect of context on personality perception.